Key messages

 If the kidneys cease functioning adequately (known as kidney failure or end-stage kidney disease), waste products and excess water build up rapidly in the body.
 This can cause death within a few days or weeks unless the patient undergoes dialysis, or a new kidney is provided by transplant.
 Aboriginal and Torres Strait Islander people are less likely to receive kidney transplants than non-Indigenous Australians, so many require dialysis for the rest of their lives, impacting quality of life and social and emotional wellbeing for patients and their carers (see measure 1.18 Social and emotional wellbeing) (Chadban et al. 2005; Devitt et al. 2008; Khanal et al. 2018; Rix et al. 2015).

 Kidney disease can also contribute to, or be impacted by, chronic diseases including cardiovascular (circulatory) disease and diabetes (AIHW 2016).
-These three diseases account for around one quarter of the disease burden in Australia and share a number of common risk factors such as tobacco smoking, overweight and obesity, and high blood pressure.
+Cardiovascular disease, diabetes and kidney disease share a number of common risk factors such as tobacco smoking, overweight and obesity, and high blood pressure.
 Indigenous Australians have higher levels of risk factors associated with chronic diseases and are at a greater risk of developing chronic kidney disease, particularly those in remote areas.
 In many cases chronic kidney disease is preventable, as several key risk factors are modifiable (AIHW 2011).

 Kidney disease is considerably more likely to be recorded as an additional diagnosis than as the principal diagnosis in hospital separations.
-In 2013–14, of almost 20,000 separations for Indigenous Australians where chronic kidney disease was recorded (excluding separations for dialysis), it was listed as the principal diagnosis in only one in seven cases (AIHW 2015).
-Similarly, kidney disease is much more likely to be recorded on death certificates as an associated cause of death rather than as the underlying cause (AIHW 2015).
+In 2020–21, across Australia, there were around 58,200 hospitalisations (excluding dialysis) where chronic kidney disease was listed as the principal diagnosis and a further 333,000 hospitalisations where chronic kidney disease was listed as an additional diagnosis.
+Similarly, kidney disease is much more likely to be recorded on death certificates as an associated cause of death rather than as the underlying cause (AIHW 2023).
 There is also evidence that it may be under-reported as a cause of death, with a study using linked data from Western Australia and New South Wales showing that substantial proportions of people hospitalised with or receiving treatment for kidney failure do not have kidney failure recorded on their death certificate (AIHW 2014a; Sypek MP 2018).
 Looking only at the principal diagnosis or underlying cause of death therefore under-represents the true impact of chronic kidney disease.
 Therefore, this measure also includes data about kidney disease as an additional diagnosis or an associated cause of death.

 Burden of disease